Difference between SOAP an REST APIs

 6. Security

-SOAP security is well standardized through WS-SECURITY, which is very much feature-rich and easy to implement into application code.
+SOAP security is well standardized through WS-SECURITY, which is very feature-rich and easy to implement into application code.

 7. Asynchronous Processing